RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 ## "Recognizer" (or lower level) functionality

-It has two pieces of functionality: first, run it offline to generate a recognizer.json file that will be used in matching/parsing the text; second add two lines of code to your app/skill to use it to match the raw text at run time using the generated recognizer.json file.
+It has two pieces of functionality:
+* run it offline to generate a recognizer.json file that will be used in matching/parsing the text
+* add two lines of code to your app/skill to use it to match the raw text at run time using the generated recognizer.json file.

 Imagine you already have an Alexa skill and you would like to port it to Cortana or Google Assistant (or even if you don't but want to create a chat bot/service from scratch).